Omicron-IoT-Solutions/Kontrolog/Kontrolog Mini/README.md

 ![Imagen8](https://github.com/user-attachments/assets/666492e7-84ff-4054-98aa-303487e7e8d6)

-This allows you to configure the Kontrolog Max without coding, using a visual and user-friendly interface.
+This allows you to configure the Kontrolog Mini without coding, using a visual and user-friendly interface.

 ---